xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 As I decided to avoid building a back-end for this I wanted a way to maintain the state on the client by persisting it into Local Storage in the browser.

 Instead of just serializing the current Model into JSON and storing it, I thought I'd try out storing each of the users actions as an Event and then playing them back when the user (re)loads the page.

+This isn't a *pure* event sourcing implementation, but one that uses events instead of CRUD for persistence.
+If you want to read a more complete introduction to F# and Event Sourcing, try [Roman Provazník's Advent Post][16].

+Most of the application is operating on the "View / Projection" of the events, instead of the Stream of events.

-To do this I create a simple discriminated union for the Event and also used type aliases for all the strings, just to keep things separte:
+To model each event I create a simple discriminated union for the `Event` and also used type aliases for all the strings, just to make it clearer what all these strings are:

 ```fsharp
 type Name = string